typeix/typeix.github.io/docs/packages/resty/typeix-resty.md

 * Supports MVC Structure

-Docs and starting point you can find in [getting started](/getting-started) page.

 Documentation will be updated and each decorator and interface will be explained in separate section.

 ## Usage